AxionCompany/functions/README.md

 Our roadmap for Axion Functions includes the following features and improvements:

 - **Improved Documentation**: Enhance the documentation with more examples, tutorials, and guides.
-- **Trully Serverless Hosting**: Don't bother deploying your code, we'll serve it right from where it is - your git repository - and securely make it available for the world.
 - **Performance Optimization**: Optimize the framework for faster execution and better resource management.
 - **Testing and Quality Assurance**: Implement automated testing and quality assurance processes to ensure the stability and reliability of the framework.
 - **Community Contributions**: Encourage community contributions and feedback to improve the framework and make it more accessible to developers.